 painted around 1280 for the high altar here.
 It was replaced with a

-where it's now part of the spectacular Cimabue/Giotto/Duccio trio on display
+Uffizi since 1919, where it's part of the spectacular Cimabue/Duccio/Giotto trio on display

 in room 2.

-An altarpiece of 1423 by Gentile da Fabriano, commissioned by Palla
+An magnificent altarpiece signed and dated May 1423 by Gentile da Fabriano,

 Strozzi around 1421 for

-their family chapel, which is now the sacristy.
-The central panel, The Adoration of the Magi, and
+altar where there is now a sculpted Pieta.
+The gilt and gorgeous central panel, The Adoration of the Magi, and

-two elements of the predella, The Nativity and The Flight into
+two panels of the predella, The Nativity and The Flight into

-Egypt, are in their original frames in the Uffizi (since 1919).
+Egypt, are in the original frame in the Uffizi.

 at the Temple, is